A Criminal Record in Texas Can Leave You Homeless

 Homelessness is a national crisis and eliminating it can go a long way toward preventing crime.
 In order to do that, former convicted felons need to be given a chance to show the system works and that they’ve been rehabilitated.
 This will only work if they are granted equal access to affordable housing and related programs.

-If you or a loved one has been charged with a crime, the Killeen criminal defense attorneys of Mary Beth Harrell Law Firm want to help.
+If you or a loved one has been charged with a crime, the Killeen criminal defense attorneys of Mary Beth Harrell Criminal Defense and DWI Lawyers want to help.
 Schedule a consultation in our Killeen or Copperas Cove office today by calling 254-312-2523, or we invite you to visit our contact page.